A modular functor from state sums for finite tensor categories and their bimodules: Framed defect manifolds

 \end{itemize} \end{Definition}

-\begin{Remark} \Itemizeiii \item[(i)] That we here augment the terminology by the qualification \emph{unlabeled} is due to the fact that we will want to be able to distinguish between different types of defect lines and accordingly will decorate them, in Section \ref{sec:labeling}, with suitable labels.
+\begin{Remarks} \Itemizeiii \item[(i)] That we here augment the terminology by the qualification \emph{unlabeled} is due to the fact that we will want to be able to distinguish between different types of defect lines and accordingly will decorate them, in Section \ref{sec:labeling}, with suitable labels.

 \item[(ii)] We do not allow for junctions of defect lines.
 Instead, any putative point in $\vSigma$ at which defect lines would meet is realized as a boundary circle on which those defect lines end.
 Hereby we avoid the use of stratified manifolds which e.g.\ appear in the approach of \cite{camSc,carS}.
+(The size of such a boundary circle is immaterial, though.
+If we imagine to shrink it to a point, we could assign the category that any given modular functor associates to the boundary circle instead also to a vertex at which the defect lines meet, compare Section 2.4 of \cite{carS}.)

+\item[(iii)] The construction presented in this paper is a state-sum construction.
+We exhibit (in Sections \ref{sec:bdrycat} and \ref{sec:preblock}) what it assigns to decorated one- and two-manifolds.
+State-sum constructions are generally believed to extend down to the point, to which in our case they should assign an object in a symmetric monoidal tricategory.
+Now obviously, a point will have a decoration as well, namely a finite tensor category $\cala$.
+It is thus natural to expect that the relevant tricategory is the tricategory of finite tensor categories and their bimodule categories.
+This tricategory is also the one used in \cite{doSs3}, see Remark \ref{rmk:mainthm}(i).
+In the present paper we refrain from introducing tricategorical concepts and therefore do not investigate this issue any further.